Holly Mckay

 Also worth a look: The Lifetime ISA (LISA).
 If you’re under 40 and saving for your first home or retirement, the government chucks in a 25% bonus on everything you contribute.

 A messy portfolio is like a messy house.
-You can ignore it for a while, but eventually, you trip over something.
-By taking the time to spring clean your investments at the start of the tax year, you're setting yourself up for a calmer, more confident financial future.
+You can ignore it for a while, but eventually, you'll trip over something.
+By taking the time to revise and - if necessary - rejig your investments, you're setting yourself up for a calmer, more confident financial future.

 Post a comment: